-I was given an image of a painted copy that had been cherished over the years.
+I was given an image of a painted copy that had been cherished since the late 1800s.
 The painting shows signs of wear, and the chin and nose were rather petite.
 But the face was more kindly than the original painting.